Pumping at Work: A Calm, Practical Guide

 The transition back to work is when supply is most likely to dip.
 A few habits help:

-- Nurse first thing in the morning and as soon as you're reunited with the baby
+- Nurse first thing in the morning and as soon as you are reunited with the baby after work

-- Nurse on demand in the evenings and on days off — this is when most of your milk transfer happens
+- Nurse on demand in the evenings, at night, and on days off — this is when the majority of your milk transfer happens

-- Don't drop pumping sessions quickly.
-If you eventually need to reduce, drop one session at a time over a week or more
+- Don't drop pumping sessions too quickly.
+If you eventually need to reduce, remove one session at a time over a week or more to avoid engorgement and to give supply time to adjust

 When Things Don't Go to Plan

-If you're consistently struggling with output, supply concerns, latch issues after returning to work, or work-related fatigue that's affecting feeds, a lactation consultant or breastfeeding counsellor can help.
-Early support is almost always quicker and less stressful than waiting things out.
+If you are consistently struggling — with output, supply concerns, latch issues after returning to work, or workplace situations that are making pumping difficult — a lactation consultant or breastfeeding counsellor can help.
+Early support is almost always quicker and less stressful than waiting.

 This article draws on guidance from La Leche League International.
 You can find the original guidance there.